unboxed/unboxed.co/source/blog/2021-03-08-unboxed-women-in-tech-interview-series-claudia-hopkins.html.markdown

 <br/>

-**Of the different projects that you’ve worked on which has stuck out in your mind as most interesting?  **
+<b>Of the different projects that you’ve worked on which has stuck out in your mind as most interesting?</b>

 My grad thesis project.
 We had free reign on choice of project so I partnered with my workplace which, at the time, was the University of British Columbia’s division of Continuing Professional Development.